sheilaanguiano/notes/java-masterclass.md

     make = make;
 }
 ```
-The code above will give us several warnings , but we can solve it using the word `this`. which is a special keyqord in Java.
+The code above will give us several warnings , but we can solve it using the word `this`. which is a special keyword in Java.
 What it really refers to is the instace that was created when the object was instantiated.
 So `this` is a special reference name for the object or instance, which it can use to describe itself.
 And we can use `this` to access fields on the class.
 ```java
 public void setMake(String make){
     this.make = make;